zjunlp/DeepKE/example/llm/LLMICL/README.md

 Other parameters can be left at their default values.

 ## Run and Example

+We use the [EasyInstruct](https://github.com/zjunlp/EasyInstruct) tool, a user-friendly framework for instructing large language models, to complete this task.
+Please refer to [Chapter 1](./#Requirement,-Data-and-Configuration) for the environment and data.

 After setting the parameters, simply run the `run.py` file: